Click Here To Schedule A Consultation

 • Glabellar Lines (“11” lines): 10-20 units; Typically, 20 units are recommended for glabellar lines in a session, then divided into five intramuscular injections of 4 units each.

-Again, when determining how many units of Xeomin are best for you, it is critical to consult with an experienced healthcare provider like Dr. Green in NYC.
+When determining how many units of Xeomin are best for you, it is critical to consult with an experienced healthcare provider like Dr. Green in NYC.

 What is the difference between Botox and Xeomin?

 While Xeomin and Botox both are commonly used to treat fine lines and wrinkles, including forehead lines, “crow’s feet,” and severe frown lines, Botox can, unfortunately, lose effectiveness with some patients throughout multiple applications due to antibody resistance that accessory proteins can amplify.
-Further, Xeomin typically shows results sooner and is longer lasting than Botox, though sometimes this variation in longevity is only by a few weeks.
+Further, Xeomin typically shows results sooner and lasts longer than Botox, though sometimes this variation in longevity is only by a few weeks.

 Does Xeomin last as long as Botox?